pythonanywhere/help_pages/articles/LetsEncrypt.md

 ## Certificate renewal

-To renew your certificate, assuming you've left the static file mapping in place and still have your `user.key` file and the `letsencrypt.sh` directory, you just need to re-run:
+To renew your certificate, assuming you've left the static file mapping in place and still have your `letsencrypt` and `letsencrypt.sh` directories, you just need to re-run:

     :::bash
     cd ~/letsencrypt
-    ~/letsencrypt.sh/letsencrypt.sh --cron --domain <your_web_app_name> --privkey user.key --out . --challenge http-01
+    ~/letsencrypt.sh/letsencrypt.sh --cron --domain <your_web_app_name> --out . --challenge http-01

 and then let us know that you have a new certificate and where we can find it.